 Nurses and Teachers are not allowed to administer medications of any kind at school without proper consent.
 Children are not permitted to carry medication including cough drops.
 ALL MEDICATION must be administered from the clinic.
 Over the counter medication must be accompanied by a note from the parent authorizing administration of the medication, reason and dose, time and amount.
 Parents must deliver the medication to the clinic and bring only the necessary amount for school.
 ALL medication must be in the original container.
 All prescription medication must be in the original pharmacy container with the child’s name, medication date and dosing instructions.
 A second bottle from the pharmacy can be requested from the pharmacy by the parent for the school clinic.
 Medications such as antibiotics for 3 times a day or every 8 hours are to be given at home.
 Just follow a before breakfast, after school and before bedtime schedule. *There are no "stock medications" in the clinic such as Tylenol, Motrin, Tums, etc

-Parents/Guardians if your child has any of the following health conditions; Diabetes, Asthma, Seizures, Food Allergies/Anaphylaxis, we must have a Care plan filled out by the child’s physician.
+Parents/Guardians if your child has any of the following health conditions; Diabetes, Asthma, Seizures, Food Allergies/Anaphylaxis, we must have a Care Plan filled out by the child’s physician.
 The Care Plan will be individualized and assist the school nurse in caring for your child with their health condition, should the need arise at school.
-The Care Plan needs to be turned in to your school nurse before the 2016-2017 start of the school year, or within the first week of starting school.
-The Care Plans will be accessible from the ECISD website.
+The Care Plan needs to be turned in to your school nurse before the start of each school year, or within the first week of starting school.
+The blank Care Plan forms can be found listed below.
 If you have any questions please do not hesitate to contact your child’s school nurse.

 Requisitos de vacunación

 Medication Information and Physician/Parent Permission Forms

 Bacterial Meningitis Information

 Guidelines for Student Self-Management of Diabetes